microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         wordWrapMinified?: boolean;
         /**
          * Control indentation of wrapped lines.
-Can be: 'none', 'same' or 'indent'.
+Can be: 'none', 'same', 'indent' or 'deepIndent'.
          * Defaults to 'same' in vscode and to 'none' in monaco-editor.
          */
         wrappingIndent?: string;